learnk8s/learnk8s.io/src/deployLaravel/content.md

 ## Using Nginx Ingress to expose the app

-You've already achieved great things, you deployed the application and scaled the deployment.
+You've already achieved great things; you deployed the application and scaled the deployment.

 You have already seen the running application in the browser when pointed to the cluster's (Minikube) IP address and node's port number.